How To Get Rid Of Keratosis Pilaris

 • Avoid using any self-tanner

-Once flare-ups surface, you’ll want to treat both the bumps and your dry skin.
+Once flare-ups surface, you’ll want to treat both the bumps and dry skin.

 Choose a product that contains one of the following: